valdroz/devon50sales/README.md

 ```

-4. Your OS SandBox environment is ready.
+4. Your OC SandBox environment is ready.